Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/redirect-map-manager/index.md

 This tool allows content administrators, system administrators and Search Engine Optimization teams to easily maintain and publish [Apache httpd Redirect Map](https://httpd.apache.org/docs/2.4/rewrite/rewritemap.html) files without requiring an Apache restart.
 These files can manage large lists of redirects and rewrites in the Apache httpd / AEM Dispatcher.

+**Note that Apache has an 1024 length limit for RewriteMap single entries.**

 ## Setting Up Redirect Map Manager

 ### Configuring a Redirect Map